In this tutorial we will show you how to consolidate multiple worksheets into a Pivot table using Excel.

 So, we have Product A for the year 2013, the value; Product A for the year 2014 with a value, and so on.

-If you are in a hurry, we strongly recommend our free Excel add-in.
+We strongly recommend our free Excel add-in if you are in a hurry.
 It’s not complex to consolidate multiple worksheets into a Pivot table and prepare data to create dashboard templates.
 We have to use the same shapes for data sets.
 Using the drill-down method, our life will be easier.